TerrenceHung/CSCD27-F16/labs/07/README.md

 ## Saving a TCP stream

-In assignment 2, you will be asked to capture a TCP stream, save it to a text file and submit it as a proof that the work has been completed.
+In assignment 2, you will be asked to capture a TCP stream, save it to a text file and submit it to show that the work has been completed.

 *As Mallory*, capture TCP stream with Wireshark: